-(Post Updated 7/20/21 with individual pages for Barbecue and Croc Master.
+(Post Updated 12/13/22 with individual page for Storm Shadow.
 See each character’s section for links.)

 Back in November, I bit the bullet and ordered a lot of 24 Russian Funskool GI Joe figures from eBay.
 It’s possible you’ve seen the lot, as the seller seems to have many of them, and it’s also possible I directed you to the lot.
 I’m seeing these pop up a lot more on Instagram now, where people are selling them for over $25 a piece.